-A zero-hour contract is a type of employment contract wherein the employer isn’t obligated to provide the worker with a minimum number of working hours, and the worker isn’t obligated to accept the work that’s offered to them.
+A zero-hour contract is a type of employment contract wherein the employer isn’t obligated to provide the worker with a set number of working hours, and the worker isn’t obligated to accept the work that’s offered to them.

 Say you run a catering company and summer is your busy season.
-During this time, you may hire a few zero-hour contract workers that work on an on-call, as-needed basis.
+During this period of time, you may hire a few zero-hour contract workers that work on an on-call, as-needed basis.
 When you contact them to pick up a shift, they can accept or decline the work.
 You are not obligated to offer them work if you aren’t as busy as you expected.

 What’s the difference between zero-hour contracts and casual contracts?

 In regions outside the UK, such as Canada, a zero-hour contract is also known as a casual labor contract.

 Just like a zero-hour contract, a casual contract doesn’t include a guaranteed minimum number of hours for the worker, and the employee doesn’t have to accept the work they’re offered.
 Casual workers are often called into work at the last minute.